-There are 18 regions in ALPhA.
-There is a region for the different continents (6 Regions), an east and a west region in Canada (2 Regions), and regions in the United States based on the APS sections (10 Regions).
+There are 17 regions in ALPhA.
+There is a region for the different continents (6 Regions), a region in Canada, and regions in the United States based on the APS sections (10 Regions).
 The APS map below shows the division of the 10 Regions in the US.
 ALPhA members can select the Region that makes the most sense for them when they renew their membership.

 The goal of Regions is to create a local community of advanced lab instructors that can support one another.
 This community can act locally to share resources, write grants, or advocate for particular programs.
 Regions also will hold local Regional meetings that will allow for interaction with instructors that might not have enough resources to travel to a national location.
 If you are a new instructor, a good place to start is to contact your local Regional Director.